Non-vanishing mod $p$ of theta lifts for (O_{2n+1},Mp_{4n}): Toric orbits of unipotent elements

 \subsection{Examples}

-In this section we give some examples of $(G,H,G_j,U_j)$ satisfying Assumptions \ref{assumptions}.
-We give these explicit examples with the purpose in mind that they may be used directly in the theory of theta lifts as well as in the problem of torsionness of Heegner points on abelian varieties which are quotients of Albanese varieties of Shimura varieties.
+In this section we give some examples of $(\mathbf{H},\mathbf{T},\mathbf{H}_j,\mathbf{U}_j)$ satisfying condition \ref{condition on mathbf{H}}.
+We give these explicit examples with the purpose in mind that they may be used directly in the theory of theta lifts.